dsondak/optRBC/README.md

 ##### Time loop

-With the above code, the global variables are properly initialized in a distributed manner accross the processes.
+With the above code, the global variables are properly initialized in a distributed manner across the processes.
 Now we get to the main time loop portion of the code, which starts at [line 158, time_integrators_MPI.f90](./time_integrators_MPI.f90#L158).
 First, we had to write an MPI version of `calc_explicit`, which is called `calc_explicit_MPI` and is defined at [line 924](./time_integrators_MPI.f90#L924).
 This subroutine is very similar to `calc_explicit` described in the OpenMP version and in the code description item 6, with a few minor changes.
 In particular, loops 2 and 4 can no longer be parallelized with OpenMP because they call the `d1y_MPI2` and `d2y_MPI2` functions, which require sending and receiving messages.
 Sending and receiving messages on multiple threads is difficult because you don't know which thread will be expecting or sending the messages.
 As a result, only loops 1,3,5,6 of `calc_explicit_MPI` are parallelized with OpenMP.
 Now we are to the main stage loops of the MPI version (item 7,9,11) of the code description.

 ##### Tridiagonal solves
 The main stage loops were the most difficult portion of the MPI implementation.
 The complications arise from the fact that `calc_vari_mod` and `calc_vi_mod` (as described in the OpenMP section above), solve a tridiagonal matrix equation.
 That is, they solve `Ax=b` where `A` is a square, tridiagonal matrix of size `(Ny-2,Ny-2)`.
 In a distributed memory setting, each node has a portion of the matrix `A` and the solution vector `b`.
 Since the matrix is split along the y-direction, each node has an overdetermined system, which has infinite solutions.
-While it is possible to solve the tridiagonal system entirely in parallel, (see  https://web.alcf.anl.gov/~zippy/publications/partrid/partrid.html for example), this was out of scope to implement in the remaining time we had in the semester.
+While it is possible to solve the tridiagonal system entirely in parallel, (see [[5]](#5) or https://web.alcf.anl.gov/~zippy/publications/partrid/partrid.html for example), this was out of scope to implement in the remaining time we had in the semester.
 To workaround this issue, we had each process send their portion of the matrix `A` and the solution vector `b` to the main node, which executed the tridiagonal solves and returned the solutions to the auxiliary nodes.
 This is essentially serializing this portion of the code.
 The figure below demonstrates this process.

 ![mpi](./figs/mpi_implementation.png)